Rampage: Total Destruction

-Rampage: Total Destruction is a sequel to the Rampage arcade game produced by Midway Games, and the last installment in the franchise before the firm folded into Warner Bros.
+Rampage: Total Destruction is a sequel to the Rampage arcade game published by Midway, and the last installment in the franchise before the firm folded into Warner Bros.
 Interactive Entertainment, as well as the last game in the series to be available on home video game platforms.
-The game was released on April 24, 2006 in North America for the GameCube and PlayStation 2.
-It was also released on November 19, 2006 in North America for the Wii.
+The game was released in April 2006 for the GameCube and PlayStation 2.
+It was also released on 19 November 2006 in North America for the Wii.

 Gameplay

 Rampage: Total Destruction, as with previous games in the series, has players destroying the environment to earn points.
 Other actions are available in addition to destroying buildings; people can be eaten and players can also throw vehicles to cause more damage.
 New to the series is the ability to climb on the front of a building to destroy it.
 Hidden in each city are tokens which, when eaten, will unlock new characters and special abilities.
 Playing well fills a character's special meter which can be used to utilize special abilities such as Rampage mode or the Roar power.

 Total Destruction features four game modes: